The Integrated Communications Project (ICP)

 - Integration with other University systems, such as Nexus.

 Five Things You Need To Know About Chorus: Learn what Chorus is and how it will affect the way you work.

 Chorus Features: Read more detailed information on the new features of Chorus.

 Chorus will impact everyone who uses a phone across the collegiate University.
 For some, it will simply mean a new desktop telephone; for others, there is the potential to change and improve the way they work.

 The project team have been actively engaging with key stakeholders such as the Conference of Colleges, academic divisions, the ICT Forum, administrators and bursars to deliver this project.
 A pilot with a cross-section of users to test all aspects of the new system will take place from late February to mid-April 2016; following that, Chorus will start to become available for early adopters.
-The migration process and deployment of new equipment will take place during 2015–2017.
+The migration process and deployment of new equipment will take place during 2016–2017.